-The objective summary of the capstone course is to allow seniors an opportunity to bridge the intellectual gap between skills learned in the classroom and their application in industry.
+The objective of the capstone course is to allow seniors an opportunity to bridge the intellectual gap between skills learned in the classroom and their application in industry.
 Additionally, seniors have the opportunity to interact with adults who could act as models and mentors.
-The purpose of the survey was to obtain feedback from graduating seniors on the effectiveness of the capstone course in achieving the aforementioned objectives.
-Strengths and weaknesses of the capstone course were also assessed.
+The purpose of the survey was to obtain feedback from graduating seniors on the effectiveness of the capstone course in achieving that objective.
+A specific objective was to assess strengths and weaknesses of the capstone Course.

-The survey responses were divided into two groups - majors and non-majors.
+The survey responses were divided into three groups - majors and non-majors.
 The majors are Systems Engineering, Information Systems Engineering, Engineering Management and Operations Research cadets.
 The non-majors are Systems Engineering Field of Study and Systems Engineering Sequencer cadets.
 One hundred three cadets participated in the survey.
 Thirty-one were majors, seventeen were fields of study, and fifty-five were sequencers.
 One set of survey questions was developed and administered to all cadets.
 Questions were both qualitative and quantitative and were formulated with the help of USMA faculty members in DSE.
-The questionnaire includes items representing measures of project relatedness to discipline, client interaction, use of learned tools, use of new tools, confidence in ability to learn new tools, industry application, discipline support, strengths and weaknesses of capstone course, and recommendations for continuous improvement.
-The questions are shown in Table 2.
+The questionnaire includes items representing measures of project relatedness to discipline, client interaction, use of learned tools, use of new tools, confidence in ability to learn new tools, industry application, discipline support, strengths and weaknesses of capstone course, and recommendations for improvement.
+The questions are shown in Table 1.
+Table 1.
+Survey Questions